 Appeals for refund of tuition are exceptions to policy and are only allowed in exceptional cases.
 Approval is not automatic, and you need to provide documented evidence to support your request.
 Acceptable serious and compelling reasons may include: 1) death in immediate family; 2) serious illness or injury of student or immediate family; and 3) factors outside student’s control (for example, fire, flood).
 Not receiving expected financial aid, or failing to comply with published deadlines or regulations are not serious and compelling reasons to seek a refund and will not be approved.

 Appeals for refund of tuition must be submitted within 30 class days after the beginning of the next regular semester.
 Forms for an appeal for refund of tuition are available online, through the Bursar’s Office in Signers’ Hall at the Fairbanks campus or through local campus student services offices.
 Once received, the appeal will be evaluated by a campuswide committee which will return a decision to the student.
 The decision of the committee is final and a student who files a written appeal under these procedures shall be expected to abide by the final disposition of the review, as provided, and may not seek further appeal of the matter under any other procedure within the university.
 Submission of appeals and appropriate documentation after published deadlines will not be considered.
 Contact the UAF Bursar’s Office for more information.

-Financial aid will be disbursed to student accounts 10 days prior to the first day of class and the Bursar's Office will begin processing refunds at that time.
-Contact the Bursar's Office for an advance of funds if you need your funds for books and supplies.
+Financial aid will be disbursed to student accounts on the first day of class and the Bursar’s Office will begin processing refunds at that time.
+Contact the Bursar’s Office for an advance of funds if you need your funds for books and supplies.

 Refund processing is automatic for students who officially drop courses by published refund deadlines.
 Remember to return parking permits if you drop during the 100 percent refund time.